Whether you like it or not, here’s the ugly truth about the beautiful resume template you are using for your job applications.

 Beat the ATS bots!

-Mini online course.
+Join our community and get this online course.
 Includes ATS optimised resume template

 If you really want a job, don’t apply with a fancy resume template.